victorliu-sq/PaperWriting/FlashSMP.md

-# Mark
+# TODOs

+*You need to label every figure/table/section as a variable so that you will connect to that variable instead of calling Figure X.*

+*The latex file needs to be separated by sections instead of a single file.*

+**Can you convert all the figures to standard ones without drawing?**

+**GS algorithm is very intuitive to reach to the stable situation.
+In the last 60 years, are there any improved GS algorithms available.
+If so, readers may ask why don’t you parallelize the improved algorithms?**

+**In your example explanation in 2.2., the concept of iterations is not very clear.
+You start from “first iteration”, but not other iterations are mentioned.
+In the GS algorithm continue until the last free man is matched.
+In the example of Figure 1, the number of iterations is 3 + 2is my understanding correct?**

-This example has an education purpose.
+**This example has an education purpose.
 The best case is n proposal times to end.
 The worst case is n^2 times.
 Your case is in the middle.
 If we use an example to cover all these cases, it would be nice.
-You don’t need to go over the worst case, but just give the preference ranks for man and each woman.
+You don’t need to go over the worst case, but just give the preference ranks for man and each woman.**

+**In the paper we state that we will have a pre-processing step.
+This is a serious claim.
+Is this workload dependent?
+If so, for a given workload, we preprocess the sequential GS algorithm to determine data dependencies.**

+**How much time do you need for this preprocessing on a single processor, what is the complexity for a group of n men and n woman.
+If n is one million.**

+**What is the percentage of time of this preprocessing in the total execution time.**

+**If we spend x seconds for preprocessing, and y seconds for parallel processing, what is x/(x+y)?
+Is it trivial?**

+**If you add the parallel preprocessing and execution times together, what is the performance improvement percentage over the existing ones?
+We need to consider this preprocessing cost.
+Exploiting locality is a vehicle, not the goal.
+The goal is to significantly reduce the execution time.**

-We need to argue the preprocessing time for locality is valuable so that overall performance is significantly reduced.
+**We need to argue the preprocessing time for locality is valuable so that overall performance is significantly reduced.**

+**Each figure is an n*n array, it is easy to explain.
+For example, in the initiation stage, the first column of the matrix is accessed for each free man to propose to his top choice.
+You don’t need circles and squares with different colors to trace.**